Lexicon 224

 The Lexicon 224 has been used on numerous iconic records throughout the years.
 One of the most notable albums is the Talking Heads’ “Remain in Light,” which was released in 1980.

 The album was recorded at Compass Point Studios in the Bahamas, where producer Brian Eno had installed a Lexicon 224.
-Eno utilized the reverb to create the album’s distinctive sonic landscapes, resulting in a sound that was far more expansive than the band’s previous efforts.
+Eno utilised the reverb to create the album’s distinctive sonic landscapes, resulting in a sound that was far more expansive than the band’s previous efforts.

 Another classic album that featured the Lexicon 224 is U2’s The Unforgettable Fire, released in 1984.
 Daniel Lanois, who produced the album along with Brian Eno, used the reverb to create the album’s ambient, spacious soundscapes.
 The reverb is particularly prominent on tracks like Pride (In the Name of Love) and the title track The Unforgettable Fire.

 Pink Floyd’s The Final Cut, released in 1983, also features the Lexicon 224.
-The album was recorded at the band’s own studio, Britannia Row, where engineer Andy Jackson utilized the reverb to create the album’s haunting, ethereal sound.
+The album was recorded at the band’s own studio, Britannia Row, where engineer Andy Jackson utilised the reverb to create the album’s haunting, ethereal sound.

 Other notable records that used the Lexicon 224 include Peter Gabriel’s So (1986), Kate Bush’s Hounds of Love (1985), Rush’s Power Windows (1985), and countless others.
 Its popularity and widespread use throughout the 1980s cemented the Lexicon 224’s place in the history of digital reverbs.